darkreapyre/LNN/README.md

 2. How well the model performs against the **Test** dataset.
 3. How well the model performs against new images.

->**Note:** Ensure to add the name of the S3 Bucket and AWS Region used during deployment to get the correct results files created during the training process.
+>**Note:** Ensure to add the name of the S3 Bucket and AWS Region, used during deployment, to get the correct results files created during the training process.

 ### Step 4.
 Prediction API
 The final production application

 ## Troubleshooting
 Since the framework launches a significant amount of Asynchronous Lambda functions without any pre-warming, the **CloudWatch** logs may display an error similar to the following:
 **Streams for /aws/lambda/TrainerLambda**
 ```python
     list index out of range: IndexError